 In Levi, Luvuttumaa erects a snow castle every winter, including an ice gallery, an ice chapel (for a real white wedding), and even ice hotel rooms.

 And of course we can’t talk about snow castles without talking about the Kemi Snow Castle, the largest snow fort in the world.
-2019 marks the first year that the Snow Castle will be open year-round, even under the warm Midnight Sun.
+Since 2019, the experience has been open year-round, even under the warm Midnight Sun.
 The Snow Castle combines impressive architecture and a myriad of snow sculptures and reliefs, as well as a Snow Restaurant that seats 200, and a bevy of hotel rooms made of ice and snow.